-Let’s review a few different situations where you’d pay an annual fee.
+Let’s review a few different situations where you’d be subject to paying an annual fee.

-Many rewards credit cards, especially travel and hotel credit cards, come with annual fees.
+Many rewards credit cards, especially premium travel and hotel credit cards, come with annual fees.

 For example, the new Southwest credit card has an annual fee of $99, but you get 6,000 bonus points annually, which pretty much offsets that fee entirely.

-That card also comes with 50,000 bonus points after you make your first purchase, which helps justify the annual fee.
+That card also comes with 50,000 bonus points after you make your first purchase, which helps justify the annual fee and then some.

 Instead, check out the Blue Sky from American Express, which comes with awesome travel rewards and no annual fee.

-Hey, who doesn’t want cash back?
-We all do, but many cash back credit cards also come with annual fees.
+Hey, who doesn’t want cash back with no fees?
+We all do, but many of the best cash back credit cards also tend to come with annual fees.

-For example, the Chase Sapphire Preferred card currently offers 50,000 bonus points, which is good for a whopping $500 cash or $625 toward airfare.
+For example, the Chase Sapphire Preferred card currently offers 50,000 bonus points, which is good for a whopping $500 cash or $625 toward travel.

 You might find that you’ll earn more rewards and/or cash back without surrendering a chunk of it to the card issuers each year!